-The introduction of electronic control systems should provide for the aircraft at least the equivalent safety, and the related reliability level, as achieved by essential APU equipped with hydromechanical control and protection systems.
+The introduction of electronic control systems should provide for the aircraft at least the equivalent level of safety, and the related reliability level, as achieved by an essential APU equipped with hydromechanical control and protection systems.

-This objective, when defined during the aircraft/APU certification for a specific application, will be agreed with the Agency.
+This objective, when defined during the aircraft/APU certification for a specific application, will be agreed with EASA.

-4.3 Precautions relating to APU control, protection and monitoring
+4.3 Precautions related to APU control, protection and monitoring

-The software associated with APU control, protection and monitoring functions must have a software level and architecture appropriate to their criticality of those functions (see paragraph 4.2).
+The software and AEH associated with the APU control, protection and monitoring functions must have a criticality level and architecture appropriate to the criticality of the functions performed.

-For digital systems, any residual errors not detected during the software development and certification process could cause an unacceptable failure.
-The latest edition of AMC 20-115 constitutes an acceptable means of compliance for software development, verification and software aspects of certification.
-The APU software should be at least level B according to the industry documents referred in the latest edition of AMC 20-115.
-In some specific cases, level A may be more appropriate.
+For digital systems, any residual errors not detected during the software/AEH development and certification process could cause an unacceptable failure.
+The latest edition of AMC 20-152 constitutes an acceptable means of compliance for software/AEH development, verification and software/AEH aspects of certification.
+The APU software/AEH criticality level should be determined by the APU and aircraft/system safety assessment process; ED-79A/ARP4754A and ARP4761 provide guidelines on how to conduct an aircraft/APU/system safety assessment process.

-It should be noted that the software disciplines described in the latest edition of AMC 20-115 may not, in themselves, be sufficient to ensure that the overall system safety and reliability targets have been achieved.
-This is particularly true for certain critical systems, such as fully authority digital control systems.
-In such cases it is accepted that other measures, usually within the system, in addition to a high level of software discipline may be necessary to achieve these safety objectives and demonstrate that they have been met.
+It should be noted that the software/AEH development assurance methods and disciplines described in the latest edition of AMC 20-115/AMC 20-152 may not, in themselves, be sufficient to ensure that the overall system safety and reliability targets have been achieved.
+This is particularly true for certain critical systems, such as full authority digital engine control (FADEC) systems.
+In such cases, it is accepted that other measures, usually within the system, in addition to a high level of software/AEH development assurance, may be necessary to achieve these safety objectives and demonstrate that they have been met.

-It is outside the scope of the latest edition of AMC 20-115 to suggest or specify these measures, but in accepting that they may be necessary, it is also the intention to encourage the development of software techniques which could support meeting the overall system safety objectives."
+It is outside the scope of the latest edition of AMC 20-115/AMC 20-152 to suggest or specify these measures, but in accepting that they may be necessary, it is also the intention to encourage the development of software/AEH techniques which could support meeting the overall system safety objectives.